Retirement of steam locomotives by country: India

 New steam locomotives were built in India well into the early 1970s; the last broad-gauge steam locomotive to be manufactured, Last Star, a WG-class locomotive (No. 10560) was built in June 1970, followed by the last meter-gauge locomotive in February 1972.
-Steam locomotion continued to predominate on Indian Railways through the early 1980s; in fiscal year 1980–81, there were 7,469 steam locomotives in regular service, compared to 2,403 diesels and 1,036 electrics.
+Steam locomotion continued to predominate on Indian Railways through the early 1980s; in the 1980–81 fiscal year, there were 7,469 steam locomotives in regular service, compared to 2,403 diesels and 1,036 electrics.
 Subsequently, steam locomotion was gradually phased out from regular service, beginning with the Southern Railway Zone in 1985; the number of diesel and electric locomotives in regular service surpassed the number of steam locomotives in service in 1987–88.

 The first electric trains were introduced in India as part of the Bombay suburban railway system on 3 February 1925.
 The first metre gauge diesel locomotives were introduced in 1955 and broad gauge in 1957.
 All regular broad-gauge steam service in India ended in 1995, with the final run made from Jalandhar to Ferozpur on 6 December.
 The last meter-gauge and narrow-gauge steam locomotives in regular service were retired in 2000.
 After being withdrawn from service, most steam locomotives were scrapped, though some have been preserved in various railway museums.
 The only steam locomotives remaining in regular service are on India's heritage lines.